Table of Contents

 8. Laminate Flooring

-Laminate flooring that has glued-in seams is actually not a bad choice for a bathroom, as the glue prevents water from getting into the cracks between floorboards.
-Some laminate, however, simply locks into place; you don’t want this in your bathroom.
+Laminate flooring that has glued-in seams is actually not a bad flooring option for a bathroom.
+The glue prevents water from getting into the cracks between floorboards.
+Some laminate, however, simply locks into place.
+You don’t want this in your bathroom.
 Water can seep into the seams, causing the under layer of the floor to blister and warp.

 7. Engineered Wood